MsAtifa/Java-Brickgame/README.md

 (Note: I have worked in IntelliJ IDEA using Maven as the building tool)

 ### • Implemented and Working Properly:-
--The **GameEngine** class now features a functional pause mechanism triggered by the 'p' key.
-Invoking the "togglePause" method toggles the 'isPaused' boolean variable, determining whether the game engine should consider updates and physics calculations during scheduled tasks.
-This togglePause method is linked to the 'p' key press event in the main file.
-When 'isPaused' is set to true, the update and physicsCalculation tasks refrain from executing the onUpdate or onPhysicsUpdate methods, effectively pausing the game logic.
-Conversely, when 'isPaused' is set to false, the tasks proceed with the execution of these methods.
-This dynamic functionality allows the game engine to seamlessly pause and resume processing based on the state of the 'isPaused' variable.
+-The **GameEngine** is equipped with a 'toggle pause' method that is employed in the main file.
+It serves to either resume the game or even the game could be restarted based on the button selected in the pause menu, which becomes visible upon pressing the 'P' key.

 -Additionally, improvements were made to the scoring system to address glitches in the display of scores and hearts.
 The implementation of JavaFX's FadeTransition contributes to a visually appealing animation, ensuring smooth transitions as score labels fade in and out.
 The use of Platform.runLater ensures that UI updates occur on the JavaFX Application Thread, preserving thread safety and preventing potential concurrency issues.Moreover, the showMessage method introduces a delay using a separate thread before initiating the fade-out animation.
 This ensures messages are displayed for a specific duration, offering clear communication to the player without abrupt removal of information.